 KIDS DON’T FLOAT – BUT PFDS DO!

 This is the theme of a new initiative of Royal Canadian Marine Search and Rescue Station on Shuswap Lake.
-Last summer five kiosks were installed on the lake.
-The kiosks have loaner PFDs (Personal Flotation Device) for children to use while boating or swimming.
-The kiosks are located at the boat launches in Sicamous, Canoe Beach, Shuswap Lake Park Provincial Park, Herald Provincial Park and the Wharf in downtown Salmon Arm.
+The kiosks have loaner PFDs (Personal Flotation Devices) for children to use while boating or swimming.
+The kiosks are located at boat launches and beaches around Shuswap, Mara and Little Shuswap Lakes.

 Canoe Beach – by the Salmar Community Association